tecki/ebpfcat/ebpfcat/ebpf.rst

         print("packets arrived so far:", c.count)

 Note that here we access the member variable ``count`` from user space.
-While generating EBPF, the code generator knows it needs to write out commands to access that variable from EBPF, once accessed outside of generation context, we access it from the user side.
+While generating eBPF, the code generator knows it needs to write out commands to access that variable from eBPF, once accessed outside of generation context, we access it from the user side.

 Both :meth:`xdp.XDP.attach` and :meth:`xdp.XDP.detach` have an additional